-This includes design sketches, materials and of course all of the specifications of a quality techpack.
+This includes design sketches, materials, and of course all of the specifications of a quality tech pack.
 You'd be surprised at how just a neatly detailed sketch of a design alone can do all the explanation, as it's usually easier for people to follow visual guidelines.

+It's ideal to create vector sketches with rich detail that work perfectly for tech packs.
 No matter how experienced you are, putting together a good tech pack takes time.
 Evidently, a more complicated style can take longer to complete than a simple one.
 Still, creating an accurate sketch can help expedite the process and spare you headaches.
-Here are 3 important tips you might must consider when preparing your sketches:
+Below are 3 important tips you might consider when preparing your sketches.

 Forget the shortcuts.
-If you are creating custom embroidery, beading layout or print for your product, draw each and every little detail for your factory to follow, it will pay off!
+If you are creating custom embroidery, beading layout, or print for your product, draw each and every little detail for your factory to follow, it will pay off!
 It's better to invest the time now than to receive a sample that you cannot use and waste more time.
 Develop detailed templates (i.e. the inside lining or label placement of your garment) that you can use in many tech packs later.

 Include multiple views

 Creating a sketch for a tech pack can be very different from the type of sketch needed for a presentation.
-Tech pack sketches do not need much movement or shading, as it can be distracting.
+Tech pack sketches do not need much movement or shading, as they can be distracting.
 Black and white sketches can be easier to understand and provide a clear representation of your design.